MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-privacy.md

 #### Option 3 - Policy Engine

-Whilst option 1 and 2 provide a way to handle sensitive data, they place a lot of control into the Domain and Data Products team to identify and restrict access.
+Whilst option 1 and 2 provide a way to handle sensitive data, they place a lot of control into the Integrations Ops and Data Products teams to identify and restrict access.

 For a small-scale analytics platform, this might just be enough.
 However a large enterprise with hundreds of datasets, a policy engine should be placed in the Data Management Landing Zone.